portive/slate-plugin/docs/guides/02-saving-document.md

 }
 ```

 > 🌞 NOTE: Two more `SaveOptions` are on the Roadmap.
 The first is an `activityTimeoutInMs` where the timeout expires when there is no progress activity for the given number of milliseconds.
-This might happen if there is a loss of Internet connectivity.
-The second is an `onProgress` callback which you can use to update a progress bar letting the user know the state of the remaining uploads in the document.
-There will likely be a Preset Component for displaying the progress bar.
+This might be a more useful option as it will timeout if there is a loss of Internet connectivity but won't timeout just because a large file is being uploaded.
+The second is an `onProgress` callback which can be used to update a progress bar letting the user know the state of the remaining uploads in the document.

 > 🌞 SUGGESTION: Although not shown in this sample code, we recommend setting the `readOnly` property to `true` during save.
-This prevents the user from making edits or even uploading new files while waiting for the existing files to upload.
+This prevents the user from making edits or uploading new files while waiting for save to complete.

 ## using `editor.portive.normalize`